Debian Developers' Corner

 - The Constitution

-- The document of utmost importance to the organization, describing the organizational structure for formal decision-making in the Project.
+- This document describes the organizational structure for formal decision-making in the project.

 - Voting Information

-- Everything you ever wanted to know on how we elect our leaders, choose our logos and in general, how we vote.
+- How we elect our leaders, choose our logos and how we vote in general.

 - Different Architectures